 Differences in measuring daily bandwidth statistics

-The information that cPanel & WHM presents may differ from the day's usage in log processing programs, such as AWStats, Analog, or Webalizer.
+The information presented by cPanel & WHM is likely to differ from the day's usage as shown by log processing programs, such as AWStats, Analog, Logaholic, or Webalizer.
 There are three possible reasons for this:

 - The server administrator can set log processing and bandwidth processing cycles independently.
-This means that the system may generate the two statistics several hours apart, in which case, they may vary widely.
+This means that the two statistics can be generated hours apart, in which case, they may vary widely.

-- Even if the server administrator attempts to synchronize log and bandwidth processing cycles, the system always processes the statistics at least eight minutes apart.
+- Even if the server administrator attempts to synchronize log and bandwidth processing cycles, the system will always process the statistics at least eight minutes apart.

-- The system holds the usage data for the five minutes prior to processing time until the next processing cycle.
-Therefore, those statistics appear in a later report.
+- The statistics are processed such that usage data from five minutes before the time at which it was processed, up to the time at which it was processed, is always held until the next processing cycle.
+Therefore, those statistics would appear in a later report.

 Overall differences in measuring bandwidth

-There are further differences between the methods that log programs and cPanel & WHM use to process bandwidth usage.
+There are further differences between the methods used by log programs and cPanel & WHM to process bandwidth usage.

-Log processing programs extract the amount of bytes that the Apache combined access log transfers.
-The Apache combined access log records incoming data requests, which includes the size of the requested file, in bytes.
+The log processing programs extract the amount of bytes transferred from the Apache combined access log.
+The Apache combined access log records incoming data requests.
+One of the pieces of data recorded is the size of the requested file, measured in bytes.

-- This size only includes the full size of the content of the requested file.
-It does not reflect the actual number of bytes that the system transferred.
+- only shows the full size of the content of the file being requested.
+It does not reflect the actual number of bytes that were transferred.

-- This size measures the content of the file only.
-It does not include the size of the headers of the response.
+- measures the content of the file only.
+This does not include the size of the headers of the response.

-- This size does not include the size of the request.
+- does not include the size of the request.

-Log processing programs measure bandwidth by the size of the data that visitors requested, not the amount the data that the system actually transferred.
+In other words, the log processing programs measure bandwidth by the size of the data that was requested, not the amount the data that was actually transferred.